vaadin/base-starter-flow-portlet/README.md

 `mvn package -Pproduction`

-After the build has finished, copy the files in `target/classes/META-INF/VAADIN/build/` into Pluto tomcat ROOT folder e.g.` pluto-3.0.0/webapps/ROOT/VAADIN/build/`

-Next you need to unzip `flow-client-2.1.portal-SNAPSHOT.jar` from `target/[war_name]/WEB-INF/lib/` and copy the files in `META-INF/VAADIN/static/client` into tomcat ROOT e.g. `pluto-3.0.0/webapps/ROOT/VAADIN/static/client`.

-Copy both .war files from the `target` directory into Pluto's `webapps` directory and restart Pluto.
+Copy both `portlet-starter.war` and `vaadin-portlet-static.war` from `/target` folder into the `webapps` folder on a TomCat web server with Pluto.
+Restart the web server.
 To add the portlet to a page, use Pluto's "Pluto Admin" interface as detailed in "Running the portlet".

 ## Portlet development in servlet mode